Merge trains

 • All pipelines for merge requests queued after the removed merge request restart.

-• Redundant pipelines are cancelled.
+• Redundant pipelines are canceled.

 Skip the merge train and merge immediately

-If you have a high-priority merge request, like a critical patch that must be merged urgently, you can select Merge Immediately.
+If you have a high-priority merge request, like a critical patch that must be merged urgently, you can select Merge immediately.

 When you merge a merge request immediately: